AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Understand/agora_chat_release_notes_android.md

 #### Fixed issues

-- Data deduplication is not implemented for the the `getAllMessage` method in `Conversation`.
+- Data deduplication is not implemented for the `getAllMessage` method in `Conversation`.
 - Occasional crashes during login with the user ID and password.
 - Once the `fetchHistoryMessages()` method in `ChatManager` is called, it is repeatedly called to get messages from the server.